Welsh nationalism: 20th century

-In the 1950s, the deterioration of the British Empire removed a sense of Britishness and there was a realisation that Wales was not as prosperous as south-east England and smaller European countries.
+In the 1950s, the dismantling of the British Empire removed a sense of Britishness, and there was a realisation that Wales was not as prosperous as south-east England as well as some other smaller European countries.
 Successive Conservative Party victories in Westminster led to suggestions that only through self-government could Wales achieve a government reflecting the votes of a Welsh electorate.
-The Tryweryn flooding which was voted against by every single Welsh MP, suggested that Wales as a nation was powerless.
-The Epynt clearance in 1940 has also been described as a "significant - but often overlooked - chapter in the history of Wales".
+The Tryweryn flooding, which was voted against by almost every single Welsh MP, suggested that Wales as a nation was powerless.
+The Epynt clearance in 1940 has also been described as a "significant – but often overlooked – chapter in the history of Wales".

 On 1 July 1955, a conference of all parties was called at Llandrindod by the New Wales Union (Undeb Cymru Fydd) to consider a national petition for the campaign for a Parliament for Wales.
 The main leader was Megan Lloyd George, the daughter of David Lloyd George, T. I. Ellis, and Sir Ifan ab Owen Edwards.
-According to the historian Dr William Richard Philip George, "Megan was responsible for removing much prejudice against the idea of a parliament for Wales".
+According to the historian William Richard Philip George, "Megan was responsible for removing much prejudice against the idea of a parliament for Wales".
 She later presented the petition with 250,000 signatures to the British government in April 1956.

 Official flag and capital city

 The first official flag of Wales was created in 1953 for the coronation of Queen Elizabeth II.
-This "augmented" flag including the Royal badge of Wales was criticised in 1958 by the "Gorsedd y Beirdd", a national Welsh group comprising Welsh literary figures and Welsh people of note.
-In 1959, likely in response to criticism, the Welsh flag was changed to a red Welsh dragon on a green and white background that remains the current flag of Wales today.
+This "augmented" flag including the Royal badge of Wales was criticised in 1958 by the "Gorsedd y Beirdd", a national Welsh group comprising Welsh literary figures and other notable Welsh people.
+In 1959, likely in response to criticism, the Welsh flag was changed to a red Welsh dragon on a green and white background.
+That remains the current flag of Wales today.